lkasdorf/CRDB_con_2025/README.md

 ## CRDB → ZOHO Books Converter

-Converts CRDB bank statements (XLS) into the CSV format that can be imported into Zoho Books.
+Converts CRDB bank statements (XLS/XLSX) into the CSV format that can be imported into Zoho Books.

 ### Contents
 - `convert_crdb_to_zoho.py`: CLI script for conversion